lamnhan066/gmt/README.md

 # GMT

-Get current DateTime in GMT from internet (example.com or google.com) and return DateTime in UTC.
+Get current DateTime in GMT from the internet (example.com or google.com) and return DateTime in UTC.

 This package provides an easy way to get the current DateTime in UTC from the internet.
 It will get DateTime from the headers of <https://example.com> as primary and <https://google.com> if the primary gives error.
+On web platform, the package will use headers from current URL to avoid CORS error.

 Usage: